Rubenadhoute/RUB-tokens/README.md

 # Deploying my Own ERC-20 token

-This is very basic deployment of 100 RUB tokens on GOERLI TestNet.
+This is  basic deployment of 100 RUB tokens on GOERLI TestNet.

 ## Key Learnings